Avery Balasbas

 How AI writing tools are supporting education

 AI writing tools can transform everyday instruction across multiple contexts.
-When your students stare at blank pages, AI coaching provides the gentle nudge they need.
-You might have them use tools like Canva Magic Write to brainstorm titles or explore different angles, giving reluctant writers a starting point while keeping the creative work firmly in their hands.
+When your students stare at blank pages, AI coaching provides the gentle nudge – offering entry points that honor students’ experiences, knowledge, and emerging ideas.

 Essay and creative writing

 The real advantage of AI feedback is speed.
-Corrections arrive in seconds, freeing you to circulate the room and prompt deeper thinking.
+Corrections arrive in seconds, freeing you to circulate the room and prompt deeper thinking–questioning assumptions, strengthening reasoning, and inviting multiple perspectives.
 You can guide students toward stronger arguments or richer character development instead of getting stuck on basic mechanics.
-Students learn to balance AI support with an authentic voice while maintaining ownership of their creative process.

 Research and citations

 Novice researchers often feel overwhelmed by source evaluation.
-AI assistants can provide shortlists of potential sources along with credibility notes, though students still need your guidance to evaluate bias, relevance, and identify hallucinations.
+AI assistants can provide shortlists of potential sources along with credibility notes, though students still need your guidance to evaluate bias, relevance, representation, and whose knowledge is centered or excluded–strengthening critical research literacy in order to identify hallucinations.

 Collaborative projects